hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Scatter.3.rst

 When the communicator is an inter-communicator, the root process in the first group sends data to all processes in the second group.
 The first group defines the root process.
-That process uses :ref:`MPI_ROOT` as the value of its *root* argument.
-The remaining processes use :ref:`MPI_PROC_NULL` as the value of their *root* argument.
+That process uses MPI_ROOT as the value of its *root* argument.
+The remaining processes use MPI_PROC_NULL as the value of their *root* argument.
 All processes in the second group use the rank of that root process in the first group as the value of their *root* argument.
 The receive buffer argument of the root process in the